 In France, brokers must be licensed and monitored via the Autorit de Contrle Prudentiel of the Banque de Franceis.

-So now, that you know you need to learn a bit more about the regulations and laws regarding security of your money and how the brokers need to follow licensing or regulations, you should at least feel a little safer.
+So now, that you know you need to learn a bit more about the regulations and laws regarding the security of your money and how the brokers need to follow licensing or regulations, you should at least feel a little safer.